 - Science and Magic: reflections on causes, diagnosis and neurology

-- Language and Communication: reflections on Dylan’s communication and language development
+- Language and Communication: reflections on Dylan’s speech and language development

 - The Creative Arts: representations of autism and Dylan’s relationship with the arts